suzeeparker/FRDocs_dev01-suzee/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 - This documentation was produced during 2021.
 You will experience differences in some of the pictures due to the changes made over time by the developers of the softwares and web sites that are used.

 ----
 ### 1. Use Bitvise securely.
-Open Bitvise on your local workstation and login as nimda to the Ubuntu server (<5 mins)
+Open Bitvise on your local workstation and login as nimda to the Ubuntu server 0:05
 ----
 1. Open Bitvise Client app